spacelift-io/user-documentation/docs/integrations/chatops/msteams.md

 ### In Microsoft Teams

-In order to set up the integration, you'll need to create a [Microsoft Teams webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook){: rel="nofollow"} and copy its URL.
+In order to set up the integration, you'll need to create a [Microsoft Teams workflow](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498){: rel="nofollow"} and copy its URL.
 You can do this by following these steps:

-1. Open the channel in which you want to receive notifications from Spacelift.
+1. Open the Workflows section.
-2. Click the ellipsis (...) next to the channel name and select **Connectors**
-3. Search for **Incoming Webhook** and click **Configure**.
+2. Start a new workflow.
+3. Use the **Post to a channel when a webhook request is received** template to set up the workflow.
-4. Click **Add** to create the webhook.
+4. Pick the **Team** and **Channel** where you want to receive the notifications.
+5. Create the workflow.
-5. Copy the webhook URL, you'll need it in the next step.
+6. Copy the webhook URL, you'll need it in the next step.

 ### In Spacelift